Volga: Ethnic groups

 Many different ethnicities lived on the Volga river.
 Numerous were the Eastern Slavic Vyatchi tribes which took a decisive role in the development of modern Russians.
 Among the first recorded people along the upper Volga were also the Finnic Mari (Мари) and Merya (Мäрӹ) people.
 Where the Volga flows through the steppes the area was also inhabited by the Iranian people of the Sarmatians from 200 BC.
-Since ancient times, even before Rus' states developed, the Volga river was an important trade route where not only Slavic, Turkic and Finnic peoples lived, but also Arab world of the Middle East met the Varangian people of the Nordic countries through trading.
-In the 8th and 9th centuries colonization also began from Kievan Rus'.
+Since ancient times, even before Rus' states developed, the Volga river was an important trade route where not only Slavic, Turkic and Finnic peoples lived, but also where the Arab world of the Middle East met the Varangian people of the Nordic countries through trade.

+In the 8th and 9th centuries colonization began from Kievan Rus'.
 Slavs from Kievan Rus' brought Christianity to the upper Volga, and a portion of non-Slavic local people adopted Christianity and gradually became East Slavs.
 The remainder of the Mari people migrated to the east far inland.
-In the course of several centuries the Slavs assimilated the indigenous Finnic populations, such as the Merya and Meshchera peoples.
+In the course of several centuries the Slavs assimilated the indigenous Finnic populations, such as the Merya, Meshchera and Muroma peoples.
 The surviving peoples of Volga Finnic ethnicity include the Maris, Erzyas and Mokshas of the middle Volga.
 Also Khazar and Bulgar peoples inhabited the upper, middle and lower of the Volga River basin.

 Apart from the Huns, the earliest Turkic tribes arrived in the 7th century and assimilated some Finno-Ugric and Indo-European population on the middle and lower Volga.
 The Turkic Christian Chuvash and Muslim Volga Tatars are descendants of the population of medieval Volga Bulgaria.
 Another Turkic group, the Nogais, formerly inhabited the lower Volga steppes.

 The Volga region is home to a German minority group, the Volga Germans.
 Catherine the Great had issued a manifesto in 1763 inviting all foreigners to come and populate the region, offering them numerous incentives to do so.
 This was partly to develop the region but also to provide a buffer zone between the Russians and the Mongols to the east.
 Because of conditions in German territories, Germans responded in the largest numbers.
 Under the Soviet Union a slice of the region was turned into the Volga German Autonomous Soviet Socialist Republic.